International students can transfer credit to Penn State in a number of ways, including examinations or previous college coursework.

 Penn State awards credit from multiple sources, such as exams taken during secondary school as well as university-level courses.
 Transferable credits will be evaluated as either equivalent to an exact Penn State course or as general credits within the area of study.
 These credits may be used to fulfill degree requirements as well as general education requirements and are applied to a student’s program of study at the discretion of the academic college of enrollment.

-Courses studied at a higher level in the following systems of secondary education can be reviewed for transfer credit equivalent to the introductory courses in that subject – typically 6 to 8 credits.
+Courses studied at a higher level in the following systems of secondary education can be reviewed for transfer credit equivalent to the introductory courses in that subject.

 Credits may also be earned from institutions outside the United States if the institution is a recognized part of the system of higher education of another country and offers programs of study equivalent to baccalaureate degree programs at Penn State.

 Courses taken in programs in China that are not part of the regular degree-granting curriculum will not be considered for transfer credit.